Shopping Cart

 • without irritating alcohols

 Tea Break consists of pure organic black tea.
-This inhibits itching and is very suitable for flushing or in a zero therapy for perioral dermatitis.
-Tea Break also has a slightly acidic pH of 5.5.
+This inhibits itching and is very suitable for treating flushing or as part of a zero-therapy regimen for perioral dermatitis.
+Tea Break also has a slightly acidic pH value of 5.5.

 • without essential oils